 We made a tactical decision in our “Foundation Income” portfolios held at E*TRADE Advisor Services.
-For the details, contact your wealth manager.
+For the details, contact your financial advisor.
 For the overview, think of us as making the conservative portion of your investments a little more conservative.

 On the other hand, we believe equities will continue to be the long-term generators of wealth for you and for us.
 Thus, in growth-oriented, long-term portfolios you may see little or no change, depending upon your unique situation.
 This way, we are neither “a moron” nor are we giving up the ship.
 We are your humble captain, at your service, putting your interests ahead of our own.

-Soon, we’re going to host a Lunch & Learn event on “Investing in Case of a Recession” so look for the announcement.
+Soon, we’re going to host a Lunch and amp; Learn event on “Investing in Case of a Recession” so look for the announcement.
 If you’re interested, please send us a note so we can make sure to save you a seat.